Smoking and skin aging

 In 2001 the special risks of smoking for women were recognized by the US Surgeon General in a report warning women of the dangers from smoking cigarettes.
 Similar statements were made by European government bodies and other world authorities.

-“For smokers, middle age starts in the early 30’s as the tell tale wrinkles around the mouth and eyes begin to appear.
+As Amanda Sandford from Action on Smoking Health has commented: “For smokers, middle age starts in the early 30’s as the tell tale wrinkles around the mouth and eyes begin to appear.
 Young female smokers are likely to be wasting their money on anti aging face creams if they continue to smoke.”

 In recent years much research has focused on this area and it’s now broadly accepted that smokers skin is damaged by smoking making smokers look much older than non-smokers.